Best Biking Trails Near Gaylord, Michigan

 North Central State Trail

-With the recent extension completed, this crown jewel of trails now runs a full 73 miles from Waters to Mackinaw City.
-A former railroad line that was refurbished and improved with a crushed limestone surface, The North Central State Trail is a haven for bikers, runners and walkers of all ages.
+With the recent addition of the Iron Belle Trail extension completed, the North Central State Trail now runs a full 73 miles from Waters to Mackinaw City.
+A former railroad line that was refurbished and improved with a crushed limestone surface, this crown jewel of trails is a haven for bikers, runners and walkers of all ages.
 The view along the trail showcases some of the prettiest landscapes in the north.
 Farms, forest and open fields share the scene with sparkling lakes, rivers and marshes buzzing with wildlife.
-The new extension along Otsego Lake offers even more dramatic views, along with opportunities for a quick dip to cool off.
-Whether you’re a hiker looking for a daylong challenge, a family out for an afternoon ride, or a trail novice seeking something energizing but not too over-the-top, this trail delivers.
+The new extension along Otsego Lake offers even more dramatic views, along with opportunities for a quick dip to cool off and several exceptional restaurants for refueling.

 Routes from one town to the next and back are great short rides – most are 20 miles or less.
 Do just one hamlet-to-hamlet jaunt, or combine several for a longer adventure.
 Just keep in mind that the trail is primarily downhill between Gaylord and Indian River, with a net elevation loss of a very gradual 777 feet.